 The Roman Empire eventually spread to the British Isles, which were then ruled by the Anglo-Saxons.
 These guys had some unique sounds that were unfamiliar to the Latin-speaking Romans, such as “th” and “w.”
 Integrating these brought the alphabet to 26 letters, although they were not the final 26 we know today.

-Over the next 1,000 years, this mishmash was refined into modern English.
-Some old English letters were removed and others added – “l” and “j” were added and u/v became “u,” “v” and “w.”
+Over the next 1,000 years, this mishmash was refined into the modern English alphabet.
+Some old English letters were removed and others added — “l” and “j” were added and "u/v" became “u,” “v,” and “w.”

 The first English dictionary, “A Table Alphabeticall” was published by Robert Cawdrey in 1604.
 Cawdrey’s aim was to have a formal organization of the English language and popularize language and knowledge in general.

-Since Cawdrey’s work, we have never looked back and have stayed true to our 26-letter alphabet.
+Since Cawdrey’s work, we haven’t looked back and have stayed true to our 26-letter alphabet.